|

 history did a common man receive a state funeral.

-An incredibly huge crowd plus at
+An incredibly huge crowd and at

 least 30,000 troops lined the streets to watch the procession